 We view Matter Management as critical to running an efficient Legal Department.

-Matter management is often seen as synonymous with "Litigation Management" but that is should not be the case.
-A “Matter” encompasses any activity that a lawyer is involved, ranging from a mega-merger to a routine transaction.
-From a very complex Litigation case to a straight-forward slip-and-fall.
+Matter management is often seen as being synonymous with “Litigation Management” but that should not be the case.
+A “matter” encompasses any activity that a lawyer is involved in, ranging from a mega-merger to a routine transaction or from a very complex litigation case to a straight-forward slip-and-fall.

 What is it?

-A MMS is a central repository (system) recording all the information on all the matters.
-Information includes: Matter details (location, parties, matter type etc), matter up-dates, risks, financials, documents, tasks, events, emails etc
+A Matter Management System (MMS) is a central repository recording all the information on all the matters.
+Information includes: Matter details (location, parties, matter type etc.), matter up-dates, risks, financials, documents, tasks, events, emails etc.

 Why is it important?